phoolcmd/AKI-Game-Source/README.md

-# Astral Kitten Island (Work in Progress)
+# About (name undecided)
-Astral Kitten Island is an ambitious 2D adventure game project under development.
-It plans to weave together elements of mystery, magic, and felines in a captivating island setting.
+AKI is a unique, relaxing 2D simulation game currently under development.
+It merges elements of botany, animal husbandry, and creativity into an immersive sanctuary setting.

-In the vision for this game, players will engage in foraging for resources, vital for upgrading their arsenal of magical spells.
-As these spells become more potent, they will open the pathway to new areas of the island, inviting players to delve deeper into the game's enigmas.
+The vision for this game sees players dedicating their time to growing an array of different plants, each with their unique requirements and growth cycles.
+As the sanctuary expands, the player's botanical skills will allow them to cultivate increasingly exotic and rare varieties, drawing in an array of beautiful and unique animals.

-The heart of Astral Kitten Island lies in a noble mission: rescuing adorable astral kittens dispersed across the island.
-Each rescued kitten is anticipated to enrich the gameplay by providing unique bonuses and enhancements, contributing to the player's progression.
+The goal of Verdant Sanctuary Island is to create a thriving, biodiverse haven.
+Players will build and decorate bespoke structures and homes, each designed to attract different animal species.
+As more creatures make the sanctuary their home, players will unlock further customisation options, allowing them to tailor the look and feel of their refuge to their personal style.

-The game will feature a sprawling, open-world 2D environment filled with diverse biomes, secret routes, and concealed treasures.
-With the planned mechanics, exploration will be rewarded, curiosity piqued, and every discovery will bring players one step closer to unraveling the island's secrets.
+The game will feature an expansive 2D world filled with different habitats, hidden paths, and secret gardens.
+Every corner turned will bring new botanical and zoological surprises, making each play session a peaceful adventure in nurturing and discovery.
+As the player's sanctuary grows, the satisfaction of cultivating a bustling, harmonious ecosystem will become the rewarding heart of the experience.

 ![image](https://github.com/phoolcmd/AKI-Game-Source/assets/121768237/e891d53a-7701-4713-b37a-38ec1b1d9328)